A Function-Centric Perspective on Flat and Sharp Minima: Related Work

-Building on this, Sharpness Aware Minimisation~\citep{foret2021sharpnessaware} was proposed as an optimisation method (motivated by ~\cite{hochreiter1997flat}) that explicitly aims to reduce sharpness in the loss landscape.
-SAM has yielded strong empirical performance gains over traditional optimisation~\citep{foret2021sharpnessaware}.
-However, some literature has challenged this interpretation, arguing that SAM does not necessarily find flatter minima~\citep{wen2023sharpness}.
 The necessity of flatness for generalisation has also been questioned more fundamentally.
-Notably,~\cite{dinh2017sharp} demonstrate that sharpness can be arbitrarily increased through reparameterisation without affecting generalisation, casting doubt on the intrinsic value of flatness.
-In response, reparameterisation-invariant sharpness metrics were developed~\citep{petzka2021relative} and have since been used to reaffirm the correlation between flatness and generalisation.
-Together, these developments highlight a conceptual tension: while sharpness was shown to be manipulable through reparameterisation and thus not an intrinsic property of the learned function, flatness is still widely used as a desirable indicator of generalisation. \\ \\ In this paper, we revisit the role of flatness in deep learning.
-We argue that the geometry of a neural network's minimum should reflect its capacity to match the complexity of the function represented by the data, rather than conform to a prior preference for flatness.
-From this function-centric view, regularisation improves performance not by flattening the loss landscape, but by enabling the learning of more complex functions -- functions that are harder to learn, often require more intricate decision boundaries, and are frequently associated with sharper minima.
-Contrary to the view that sharpness signals poor generalisation, we show that sharper solutions can emerge precisely when models generalise better.
-We propose that sharpness reflects task complexity and inductive bias, challenging its conventional role as a proxy for generalisation.
+Notably,~\cite{dinh2017sharp} showed that sharpness can be arbitrarily increased through reparameterisation without affecting the learned function or its generalisation, casting doubt on the intrinsic value of flatness under naive Hessian-based definitions.
+In response, reparameterisation-invariant sharpness metrics were developed~\citep{petzka2021relative} and have since been used to reaffirm the association between flatness and generalisation.
+Together, these developments highlight a conceptual tension: although sharpness was shown to be manipulable through reparameterisation, reparametrisation invariant metrics have reaffirmed a preference for flatness and, as such, flatness is still widely used as a desirable indicator of generalisation.

+More recent work has continued to recover a relationship between flat minima and strong generalisation in neural network optimisation.~\cite{stutz2021relating} conducted a study which related average-case flatness to robustness under adversarial perturbation.~\cite{cha2021swad} introduced Stochastic Weight Averaging Densely (SWAD), which they argue improves domain generalisation by seeking flatter minima, supported by loss-landscape visualisations.~\cite{zhao2022penalizing} built on sharpness-aware minimisation through gradient-norm constraints designed to find flatter minima more efficiently and improve generalisation.
+In reinforcement learning,~\cite{lee2025flat} related the robustness of trained agents to flatter minima at the end of optimisation.
+Finally, flatness has also been explored as a necessary component for generalisation in grokking, where a phase of extreme memorisation is followed by generalisation~\citep{han2025flatness}.
+In that setting, the authors showed that preventing Relative Flatness minimisation during training inhibited the escape from the memorisation phase of grokking.
+Taken together, there is a strong empirical and theoretical basis for favouring flat minima in deep learning.

+In contrast to the view that sharpness necessarily signals poor generalisation, we find that sharper solutions can emerge precisely when models generalise better and exhibit improved reliability-related properties.
+We propose that sharpness should be interpreted through the complexity of the learned function and the model's inductive bias, rather than through a universal preference for flatness.